 5 must know Concepts in Cryptography

-This blog discusses 5 Must Know Key Concepts in Cryptography and list out different techniques available in cryptography for different purposes.
+This blog discusses 5 Must Know Key Concepts in Cryptography and list different techniques or algorithms available in cryptography for various purposes.

 Symmetric-key encryption is a methodology in which data is encrypted and decrypted by using the same secret key.
-Here, both sender and receiver have secret keys that are used to secure data.
+Here, both sender and receiver have the same secret key that is used to secure data.
+Hence, the secret key must be shared before initiating the communication.

 Examples of symmetric key encryption algorithms are